Asghar Khan: Commander-in-Chief (1957—1965)

+On 30 October, General Musa Khan, Vice Admiral HMS Choudri, and Air Vice Marshal Asghar Khan were appointed Deputy Chief Martial Law Administrators through Order No. 11, issued by the Chief Martial Law Administrator, General Ayub Khan.
 On 5 November 1958, Asghar Khan was promoted to the three-star rank of Air Marshal (AM).

-Following the 1959 Canberra shootdown by the Pakistan Air Force, Khan presented a six-page list of then-recent violations of Pakistani airspace to a news correspondent in Karachi in May of that year.
+Following the 1959 Canberra shootdown by the PAF, he presented a six-page list of then-recent violations of Pakistani airspace to a news correspondent in Karachi in May of that year.
 Several of the violations were from India.
 Within the preceding month, there had also been a significant number of violations by unidentified aircraft over the Gilgit Agency.
 Khan left the presumption open that they were Russian bombers on reconnaissance missions.
-That year, Asghar Khan had been appointed as a Military Adviser to Southeast Asia Treaty Organization (SEATO).
+That year, he was also appointed as a Military Adviser to Southeast Asia Treaty Organization (SEATO).

 The first B-57 Canberra of the PAF was piloted by Asghar Khan and landed on 23 November 1959 at PAF Station Drigh Road.
-In February 1960, Khan became the 1,131st recipient of the Certificate of Supersonic Recognition for mach busting after piloting the North American F-100F Super Sabre.
+In February 1960, he became the 1,131st recipient of the Certificate of Supersonic Recognition for mach busting after piloting the North American F-100F Super Sabre.
 The award was presented to him by Major General Viccellio of the United States Air Force.

-At the 12th SEATO military advisers conference on 25 May 1960, Khan called on members of the pact to keep their guard up.
-"Conditions in South and Southeast Asia require vigilance from the members of this alliance and we are conscious of the great responsibility that is shared by its members," Khan said.
-The Government of Pakistan extended the tenure of Asghar Khan as Commander-in-Chief by four years on 7 April 1961.
+At the 12th SEATO military advisers conference on 25 May 1960, Khan called on members of the pact to keep their guard up and said: "Conditions in South and Southeast Asia require vigilance from the members of this alliance and we are conscious of the great responsibility that is shared by its members".